-When an expenditure is incurred that can be paid from either restricted or unrestricted fund balances, the District uses restricted fund balance first.
-For the disbursement of unrestricted fund balances, the District will use committed amounts first, followed by assigned amounts, and lastly unassigned amounts.
+When an expenditure is incurred that can be paid from either restricted or unrestricted fund balance, the District will use restricted fund balance first.
+For the disbursement of unrestricted fund balance, the District will use committed amounts first, followed by assigned amounts, and lastly unassigned amounts.